 The Use of Error-Prone and Unfair Watchlists Is Not the Way to Regulate Guns in America

-& Chris Anders, Deputy Director, ACLU Washington Legislative Office
+& Christopher Anders, Deputy Director, ACLU Washington Legislative Office

 UPDATE: On June 22nd, the ACLU sent this letter to the Senate opposing Sen. Collins’ (R-Maine) proposed legislation.
 We had hoped that the Collins Amendment would correct the problems with the earlier Cornyn and Feinstein amendments, but as we describe in the letter, the Collins Amendment would instead cause even more serious problems.

 In the wake of the attack on LGBTQ Americans in Orlando, gun control is again at the forefront of the national conversation.
 It is also the subject of proposed legislation in Congress.
 We at the ACLU, like many other Americans, are appalled by the Orlando tragedy.
 We have deep concerns, however, about legislative efforts to regulate the use of guns by relying on our nation’s error-prone and unfair watchlisting system.

 That’s why we sent a letter today to the Senate, opposing legislation from Sen. Cornyn (R-Texas), which uses the watchlisting system as a predicate for gun regulation, and also opposing a proposal by Sen. Feinstein (D-Calif.), which does not rely on mere presence on watchlists, but nevertheless raises issues of fundamental fairness.

 The letter explained to senators the ACLU’s position on gun control: